 However, a number of drug treatments are available that can help with some of the symptoms or hold back progression of the disease (on average, by 6–12 months) in some people.

-Acetylcholinesterase inhibitors are one such group and include:
+Acetylcholinesterase inhibitors are one such group and include the following:

-Another drug, memantine (Ebixa) is also available in New Zealand.
+An NMDA receptor antagonist drug, memantine (Ebixa), is also available in New Zealand.

 Care planning meeting

 Plan ahead so that you have more say in your future.
 Arrange a meeting (or get someone else to do it) with all the people involved in your care.
 This may include your carer, family/whānau members, or your practice nurse or GP.